 Newt Scamander from the Harry Potter franchise played by Eddie Redmaine is an empathic introvert in the fantastic beasts and where to find them.
 Newt is a gentle soul, extremely sweet and kind, a true hufflepuff and a fan-favorite.
 Yet his character received lots of backlash from the critics for being ”overly-good” and ”being too-simple”.
 Producers tried to ”fix” this for the sequel, the crimes of Grindewald by surrounding him with other characters that possesed more masculine traits and we all know how that turned out.
 Come to think of it I think Friedrich is Ravenclaw/Hufflepuff and Jo is Ravenclaw/Slytherin.

 Another very kind man from the Harry Potter franchise is Remus Lupin.
 Remus is one of the most empathic and complex characters in the Harry Potter universe.
 Because he is a werewolf and therefore and outsider, it is his ”outsiderness” that makes him very compassionate.
 He even feels compassion for Snape, who both Harry and Sirius hate.
-When Lupin and Tonks get married and have baby it is a constant battle for him because he is afraid that the werewolf in him would hurt them.
+When Lupin and Tonks get married and have a baby it is a constant battle for him because he is afraid that the werewolf in him would hurt them.

 I would also like to mention every single man in the fellowhip of the ring (yes, I mostly read fantasy and 19th century girl books).
 Everyone of them represent tender masculinity.
 They respect each others and their fair maidens.
-Aragorn and Faramir are some of the kindest men in literature, yet no one ever questions their masculinity because they are also fearsome warriors.
+Aragorn and Faramir are some of the kindest men in literature, yet no one ever questions their masculinity or manhood because they are also fearsome warriors.
 Samvais and all the hobbits are tender and kind by their nature.
 Even the wizard Gandalf wants to use his power only for good.

 From my all time tv-crushes Leo Wyatt from Charmed definitely represents tender masculinity.
 Leo has many traits that could be considered ”feminine”.
 He is extremely kind, nurturing (well..he is an angel) and isn´t afraid to show his feelings.
 He is wonderful father and he only uses violence when his family is being threatened.
 Leo is extremely affectionate and adores Piper.
 I actually think that Jo´s and Friedrich´s dynamics is very similar to Piper and Leo.
 Piper with her highly active and sometimes neurotic behavior is balanced by Leo´s loving, caring, down-to-earth nature.